 Coronavirus infection in humans can result in respiratory illness ranging from the common cold to more serious diseases such as pneumonia.
 The symptoms are similar to those caused by other respiratory viruses, such as the flu, and include fever, cough and difficulty breathing.

 The virus is spread by direct contact with respiratory droplets that are sneezed or coughed from people who are ill.
 At this time, there is no specific treatment for the illness.
 Instead, treatment involves supportive care for symptoms.
 Efforts are underway to develop a vaccine.

 Sponsorship provides our investors the opportunity for recognition and publicity.
 For some events, sponsorship will also include tickets to the event, the opportunity to speak to attendees or to distribute promotional items.
 Check out the Investment and Sponsorship Program and stretch your marketing budget.

-Restaurants are providing takeout, delivery and curbside pickup during the coronavirus outbreak.
+Restaurants providing indoor and outdoor dining, takeout, delivery and curbside pickup.

 Everyone is excited to hear that the Grand Strand beaches are open, and resorts and hotels are now allowed to take new reservations!
 While that is great news, opening at this time is going to require people to visit responsibly.